confluentinc/demo-scene/cluster-linking-disaster-recovery/README.md

 ```
 messages are migrated as expected

-### Remove the cluster and schema linking (disaster to main) as all data is already migrated
+### Remove the cluster and Schema Linking (disaster to main) as all data is already migrated

 We need to promote the topic and schema in the main cluster as normal topic and schema.
 We need to run similar commands as we did for the failover steps